-Welcome to the Customer Communications Toolkit for the Public Service - A Universal Design Approach.
-The guidance in this toolkit is to inform the design of customer communication in the Public Service, and as a support to those working in contact with the public.
+The guidance in this Toolkit can be used to inform the design and procurement of customer communications in the Public Service, and as a support to those working in contact with the public.
 It will also be useful to other organisations.
-The Toolkit is based on a Universal Design approach promoted by the Centre for Excellence in Universal Design (CEUD) at the National Disability Authority (NDA).
+The Toolkit is based on a Universal Design approach, promoted by the Centre for Excellence in Universal Design (CEUD) at the National Disability Authority (NDA).

-- Access (approach and perceive)
+1.Access (approach and perceive)

-- Understand (comprehend and decide)
+2.Understand (comprehend and decide)

 This toolkit complements the Plain English Style Guide for the Public Service developed by the Department of Public Expenditure and Reform in partnership with the National Adult Literacy Agency (NALA).
 Plain English is a way of presenting information that helps someone understand it the first time they read or hear it.
 Increasingly, 'plain language' is being promoted as an alternative to 'plain English'.